FIVE MOST SURPRISING FINDS

 Success Academy & NY State Education Department, 2023

 Same children.
 Same zip codes.
-Same demographic profile that produces single-digit proficiency rates in the traditional public schools across the street.
-The variable that changed is the institution — the curriculum, the expectations, the culture of the school, the accountability of the teachers, and the willingness to remove adults who cannot perform.
+Same demographic profile that produces single-digit proficiency in the traditional public schools across the street.
+The variable that changed is the institution — the curriculum, the expectations, the school culture, the accountability of the teachers, and the willingness to remove adults who cannot perform.

-KIPP — the Knowledge Is Power Program — operates 280 schools serving over 100,000 students nationally, predominantly Black and Latino.
-A long-term study of KIPP alumni found that 45% earned a four-year college degree — the national average is 34%, and for low-income students, it is roughly 11% (KIPP Foundation, Long-Term Outcomes Report, 2023).
+KIPP (the Knowledge Is Power Program) runs 280 schools serving over 100,000 students nationally.
+Most are Black and Latino.
+A long-term study of KIPP alumni found that 45% earned a four-year college degree.
+The national average is 34%, and for low-income students, it is roughly 11% (KIPP Foundation, Long-Term Outcomes Report, 2023).

 KIPP is not producing miracles.
-It is producing competence, consistently, at scale, in precisely the communities where the traditional system produces failure.
+It is producing competence, consistently, at scale, in the exact communities where the traditional system produces failure.

 The Bottom Line

-The question is why we tolerate a system that fails — not occasionally or partially, but comprehensively and continuously — to educate Black children, and why the political coalition that claims to fight for Black advancement is the same coalition that protects the institutions most responsible for Black educational failure.
+The question is why we tolerate a system that fails — not sometimes or partly, but completely and continuously — to educate Black children.
+And why the political coalition that claims to fight for Black advancement is the same coalition that protects the institutions most responsible for Black educational failure.

 This is not conservatism.
 This is not progressivism.
 This is arithmetic.
-And the arithmetic says that every year spent defending the system is another year of children who cannot read — warehoused, processed, credentialed, and released into an economy that has no use for an adult who was failed by every adult who was supposed to teach them.
+Every year spent defending the system is another year of children who cannot read — warehoused, processed, credentialed, and released into an economy that has no use for an adult who was failed by every adult who was supposed to teach them.

 The unions have made that failure permanent.
 Permanence is profitable.
 The children are the cost.